typelevel/cats-effect/site/src/main/tut/datatypes/contextshift.md

 }
 ```

-N.B. this is NOT a type class, meaning that there is no coherence restriction.
+Important: this is NOT a type class, meaning that there is no coherence restriction.
 This is because the ability to customize the thread-pool used for `shift` is
 essential on top of the JVM at least.